 McKee: I’d like to talk to three separate scenarios within manufacturing.
 CNC Programming, Inspection

 From the CNC programming side of it, a robust, high quality 3D MBD data with as much information about the design is a huge win.
-MBD data in the form of 3D model and related artefacts is converted into the industry standard formats such as STEP AP242 that encapsulate design information.
+MBD data in the form of 3D model and related artifacts is converted into the industry standard formats such as STEP AP242 that encapsulate design information.
 This STEP file is then directly sent to the CNC software.

 The fact that the machinist is not solely dependent on sourcing the information from a 2D Drawing is huge since information does not have to be re-created and the loss resulting from interpretation or human errors.